Apurv-henkare/Workshop/README.md

-# Game Development Workshop by GameDevUtopia
+# Workshop by GameDevUtopia

 <p align = "center">
 <img src = "Resources/Images/GDUlogo.jpg" alt="GameDevUtopia logo" width="320" height = "320">
 </P>

-Welcome to the Game Development Workshop organized by **GameDevUtopia**, the game development club at Pune Institute of Computer Technology (PICT), Pune.
-In collaboration with **IIT Delhi**, we are excited to bring you an immersive workshop that will dive into the exciting world of game development.
+Welcome to the Game Development Workshop organized by **GameDevUtopia**, the game development community at **Pune Institute of Computer Technology (PICT), Pune** and **Indian Institute of Information Technology, Kottayam (IITK)**.
+In collaboration with **IIT Delhi**, we are excited to bring you an immersive workshop that will dive into the exciting world of game development.🎮

 ## Workshop Details